 And what products will help in a sugar recovery?
 Be sure that your routine is in place with clean products that will not add to your inflammation.

 - Cleanse.
-Make sure to cleanse skin morning and night with a gentle cleanser, like our Tamanu Luxury Facial Cleanser.
+Make sure to cleanse skin morning and night with a gentle cleanser, like our Sally B's Skin Yummies Tamanu Luxury Facial Cleanser.
 Not only will it clean skin, but also the Organic Tamanu Oil in the formulation has natural anti-inflammatory properties.

 - Refine pores.
 After cleansing, use our Fruit Acid Toner to slough off dead skin cells, unclog pores, and refine skin.
-Then, apply a custom B Green Mud Mask to further refine pores, reduce inflammation, and add moisture.
-We recommend mixing our Mud Mask’s clay base with avocado (moisturizing antioxidant), banana (anti-inflammatory), organic honey (moisturizing + gentle exfoliant) and/or plain organic yogurt (moisturizing + anti-aging).
+Then, apply a custom B Green Mud Mask to further improve pores, reduce inflammation, and add moisture.
+We recommend mixing our Mud Mask’s clay base with avocado (moisturizing antioxidant), banana (anti-inflammatory), organic honey (moisturizing + gentle exfoliant) or plain organic yogurt (moisturizing + anti-aging).

-While we recommend this routine as a reparative solution, these products also make for a good proactive routine.
-Treating skin routinely with antioxidants and moisture creates a foundation of healthy tissue and cells, so that when your Valentine tempts you with a delicious slice of chocolate cake, you can pick up the fork and indulge.
+While we recommend this routine as a reparative solution, these products also make for an excellent proactive routine.
+Treating skin consistently with antioxidants and moisture creates a foundation of healthy tissue and cells so that when you are tempted to eat a delicious treat, you can pick up the fork and indulge.